cloudmesh-community/fa18-523-60/paper/paper.md

 ```

-The *$lookup* stage is useful for performing outer joins to
+The *lookup* stage is useful for performing outer joins to
 other collections in the same database [@www-docs-mongodb].

 ```